halp1/triangle/documents/Protocol.md

 # Triangle.js Adapter Protocol Documentation

-This document describes the JSON-based communication protocol used by Triangle.js adapters to interface with external engines and AI systems.
+This document describes the JSON-based communication protocol used by Triangle.js adapters to interface with external engines.
 The protocol enables bidirectional communication between Triangle.js and external processes through a communication channel such as standard input/output or a WebSocket.

+Transparency note: this document was AI-generated based on the Triangle.js adapter source code.

 ## Overview